 This is perhaps the hardest question you will ever have to answer as a pet owner.
 Even as trained and experienced veterinary professionals we struggle with this decision with our own pets.
 This is because there is no ‘right time’ to choose euthanasia and what you decide can be based on many different factors.
 It can be helpful to use a Quality of Life Scale to determine whether to continue supportive care for an aging or sick pet or whether euthanasia is a more compassionate option.

 Though determining your pet's quality of life is the most important factor for considering euthanasia, it’s not the only thing that may impact this decision.
 Taking great care of an elderly and ailing pet requires committing several resources such as your finances, time, emotion and physical capability.
 At some point you may become depleted of one or more of those resources and it would not be inappropriate to consider euthanasia.

-If after you consider all the options available, you still struggle with deciding on the best end of life decision for your pet, you can reach out to your veterinary hospice team and they, being able, will help to guide you.
+If after you consider all the options available, you still struggle with deciding on the best end of life decision for your pet, you can reach out to your veterinary team and they, being able, will help to guide you.